 - Build a customized crate (directions below)

-- To ship large 2D work in a box, we found two options;
+- To ship large 2D work in a box, we found some options;

 - Ship smaller 2D works in double-wall corrugated box that will minimize movement and offer adequate space for padding.